I’m absolutely floored, and literally in tears. My hero has passed, and what a totally monumental loss for the music world it is.

 Through that long trip, he ultimately rediscovered joy, love, and indelible memories of the most extraordinary journey of his life.

 I consider myself extremely lucky to have been in the 1st and 2nd rows for the final two Rush tours along with my oldest son Craig Jr, to once again witness this absolute genius at work those last few times.
-In total, I’ve attended over 30 Rush concerts since 1979 and, if you know me well, that in itself speaks volumes.
+In total, I’ve attended 23 Rush concerts since 1979 and, if you know me well, that in itself speaks volumes.

 There was and still is no other band like them in Progressive Rock or any other genre, and I most sadly doubt there ever will be again.
 You may not be a fan of Rush, but surely you have to respect all of its member’s incredible levels of musicianship.